briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 E0112 15:02:25.912192       1 scraper.go:140] "Failed to scrape node" err="Get \"https://192.168.49.2:10250/metrics/resource\": x509: cannot validate certificate for 192.168.49.2 because it doesn't contain any IP SANs" node="minikube"
 ```

-When you run `kubectl top node` below error occurs:
+When we run `kubectl top node` below error occurs:

 ```
 Error from server (ServiceUnavailable): the server is currently unable to handle the request (get nodes.metrics.k8s.io)